Published on Finance Division (https://www.finance.admin.cam.ac.uk)

 Introduction

-In practice a budget is a financial representation of planned activity for a given period of time.
+A budget is a financial representation of planned activity for a given period.
 The basic principle is to compare the cost of the planned activity to the expected income the activity will generate and establish whether there will be a surplus (income exceeds cost) or deficit (cost exceeds income) at the end of the period.
-A surplus will mean that reserves have increased and a deficit leads to reduction in reserves.
+A surplus will mean that related reserves have increased, and a deficit leads to reduction in related reserves.

-The University is a not for profit organisation so the aim, unlike a business, is not to make surpluses or 'profits'.
-However we need to ensure that total income and total expenditure are broadly in line with each other.
+The University is a not-for-profit organisation.
+However, we need to ensure that activity is financially sustainable such that total income and total expenditure are broadly in line with each other.